razee-io/ImpersonationWebhook/README.md

 |**Authenticated user can impersonate**|not changed|authenticated user|
 |**Authenticated user can impersonate**|authenticated user|authenticated user|

+**Note**: "user" implies normal users or service accounts, whichever applicable.

-The webhook relies on the `authorization.k8s.io` API group, specifically `SubjectAccessReview` API, to determine a user's permission.
+The webhook relies on the `authorization.k8s.io` API group, specifically `SubjectAccessReview` API, to determine the authenticated user's permission.

-Since this webhook has already performed the validation, downstream razee controllers will respect `clusterAuth.impersonateUser` value and impersonate the specified user or service account.
+Since this webhook has already performed the validation, downstream razee controllers will respect `clusterAuth.impersonateUser` value and impersonate the specified user.

 ## Installation